Our website offers information and education about dogs and about how Janet works. We invite you to call or email anytime.

 "In just a few training sessions, Janet was able to get our extremely high energy and distractible puppy to walk calmly on leash and even maintain the discipline to leave a treat on her paw until she was told to "take it".

 Welcome to Janet Vera Professional Dog Training.
 Choosing to train is the single most important ingredient to help your dog become more confident and social.
-During lessons you will learn how to train new behaviors which will help your furry family member become a good canine citizen, which will have lifelong benefits.
+During lessons you will learn how to train new behaviors and I'll teach you secrets of getting your pup to self regulate, which will have lifelong benefits.

 I offer private, in-home dog training lessons and behavior consultations for a variety of training needs and undesirable behaviors.
 All lessons are personalized in the comfort of your own home.
 Individual programs are designed to suit your dog or puppy's needs.
 One certainty in dog training is that each dog has a unique personality, breed(s) characteristics and history, which I take into consideration when training.